 What can you afford?

 This is another important factor — cars and motorbikes each have their own cost implications.
 Not just up-front costs, but also to insure.
 Have a look at the different types of vehicles you can afford in your area before making your decision.
+You can expand your reach and check the latest and best prices on sites like AutoVolo quite easily.

 How much do you need to carry?